paralympics/sdms-user-guide/docs/participants/classification.md

 ## Details

-When opening an athlete’s classification details page (Figure 4.6), each classification instance has its own row in its respective section (*Current or Historical*).
+When opening an athlete's classification details page (Figure 4.6), each classification instance has its own row in its respective section (*Current or Historical*).
 Any current classification not with *New* status should be accompanied by documentation and confirmation from classifiers.
-If the athlete’s class changes, this should be documented by adding a new classification section and moving the outdated one to *Historical* status.
+If the athlete's class changes, this should be documented by adding a new classification section and moving the outdated one to *Historical* status.

 The process of applying classification changes is performed automatically whenever users enter a new classification or when new results are added to SDMS.